kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

    An output is a data destination that can be configured by a [Fluent Bit output](https://docs.fluentbit.io/manual/pipeline/outputs) of the relevant type.
 Here, the used output type is `http`, which is configured with the relevant parameters.

-2. To create the instance, apply the custom-resource file in your cluster.
+2. To create the instance, apply the resource file in your cluster.

    ```bash
    kubectl apply -f path/to/my-log-pipeline.yaml